benlee105/ShadowForgeC2Mod/README.md

 - Updated SendRecv_main.cpp to be proxy aware
 - Updated ZoomAPI.py to not restrict only for the 4 permissions

-## Quick Notes
+## Detected by AV?
 - AV detects the EXE?
-Use Donut to convert to shellcode, then inject via other ways.
+- Use https://github.com/TheWover/donut to convert to shellcode, then inject via other ways.
 - donut.exe -i <C2.exe> -f 7 -o C2.bin
 - -f 7 to output to C#